LICENSE#: CCC1335003 | CGC1539879

 Commercial Properties: Why Low-Slope Roofs Need High Attention

-Most commercial buildings use flat or low-pitch systems under 2:12.
+Most commercial buildings use flat or low-pitch systems under 2:12, making the pitch of a flat roof a key factor in drainage design.
 The reason?
 They’re perfect for HVAC installations, large footprint designs, and cost-effective builds.
 But flat roofs aren’t set-and-forget.

 Poor drainage on flat systems increases the risk of ponding water, added roof load, and faster material breakdown.
 Especially in wet climates, this can lead to early failure.
 Regular maintenance is critical—and so is understanding your structure’s load capacity before adding new loads or equipment.